Birgit Doll: Biography

 At the 2002 Literatur im März, she partook in a staged reading of Ich raum auf! about women in the intervening years of the Second World War.
 Doll was a leading role in the jazz opera Fear Death by Water (Fürchte den Tod im Wasser) by composer and jazz musician Franz Koglmann in mid-2003.
 She was theatre director of the plays Hamlet (2004), Meisterklasse (2005) The Merchant of Venice (2008), A Midsummer Night's Dream (2009), M. Ibrahim and the Flowers of the Koran, Falstaff, and Tales from the Vienna Woods.

-Personal life
+Death

-Doll developed a cerebral infarction during the final two weeks of her life, and died as a result of complications from the stroke on 26 October 2015; the festival director and actor Alexander Waechter was confused and had incorrectly announced her death a week before it happened.
+Doll suffered a severe stroke and died of complications on 26 October 2015 at age 59.

 Legacy

 The correspondent of Der Spiegel wrote of Doll: "Birgit Doll had an extraordinary stage presence, which made the Viennese-born one of the most important figures on the Austrian theater scene."
 Margarete Affenzeller, writing for Der Standard, said the actress "was never the Gretchen or Julia type as an actress.
 She was always drawn towards a Nora or Medea.
 She felt more connected to the strong female characters."
 Die Presse's Barbara Petsch said of her "She was an intellectual, even if she appeared on stage and in films mostly as a woman with a strong soul."